CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

 - [ ] Make it into a python package

+  - [x] Setup to install from local

+  - [ ] Pass in environment of target repo, instead of relying on the python interpreter that is used to run lsp-repograph

+    When running lsp-repograph against a repo, there are two python environments here

+    - lsp-repograph env: the env of lsp-repograph, which mainly contains multilspy.

+    - repo env: the env of the repo, which contains whatever is needed to execute code in the repo.

+    We need to pass in repo env to jedi-language-server, and exclude the lsp-repograph env (exclusion is also need to avoid conflicts between repo env and lsp-repograph env, say when both uses numpy but in diff versions)

 - [ ] Integrate with SWE-Agent as a tool

 ## Overview